-Caution: Computer backup and data protection plans are not offered to students by the University of Washington.
-Offers for such services received by parents or students do not come from the University of Washington, and the UW cannot verify they are legitimate.
+Caution: The University of Washington does not offer computer backup and data protection plans.
+Offers for such services received by you or your family do not come from the University of Washington, and the UW cannot verify if they are legitimate.

 Download essential software from UW-IT’s software catalog and discover online productivity tools available to empower your academic career.

-- Explore the abundance of software downloads available to students.
+- Explore the abundance of software downloads available to you.

 - Check out your options for online collaboration software, including UW Google Apps and Microsoft Office 365 ProPlus.